wradlib/wradlib/doc/source/gettingstarted.rst

 ``$ python setup.py install``

-This will compile the bufr components and install wradlib to your site-packages or dist-packages folder.
+This will install wradlib to your site-packages or dist-packages folder.

 Installing via easy_install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^